-Experienced senior teacher, Hayley McKechnie, talks of her many years supporting children’s behaviour in schools and the reasons why she was keen to contribute a course on behaviour management for the NAHT & Discovery Education Pathway programme, launching in schools this September.
+Experienced senior teacher, Hayley McKechnie, talks of her many years supporting children’s behaviour in schools and the reasons why she was keen to contribute a course on behaviour management for the NAHT & Discovery Education Pathway programme.

 Managing disruptive behaviour in the classroom frequently strikes fear into even the most experienced teacher.
 It is challenging and can be physically and emotionally draining every day, removing the focus on learning as teachers struggle to reduce the disruption for the other pupils and engage those whose behaviour is affecting them.
 But are there ways in which we can address the behaviours before they even happen?
 How does the way we interact with pupils from the first day affect how they relate to us?